 Yes.
-Among local taxes, other than those already mentioned above, Prefectural Inhabitant Tax per capita levy, Municipal

-Inhabitant Tax per capita levy, Fixed Assets Tax and Automobile Tax may be of general application to the business operations of a company in Japan.
+Among local taxes, other than those already mentioned above, Prefectural Inhabitant Tax per capita levy, Municipal Inhabitant Tax per capita levy, Fixed Assets Tax (taxed at 1.4% on the value of fixed assets) and Automobile Tax may be of general application to the business operations of a company in Japan.